RaviGprec/NLP/README.md

 # NLP
 ## 1. edit+distance.ipynb:
-Iimplementation of the levenshtein distance calculates the number of steps (insertions, deletions or substitutions) required to go from source string to target string.
+Implementation of the Levenshtein Distance (which calculates the number of steps (insertions, deletions or substitutions) required to go from source string to target string)